djaskowiak/advanced-kpi/README.md

   To create a chart you need at least 1 measure and 1 dimension within the "Data" area.
 If you like to create a comparison you need to define 2 measures.
 ![example 6](https://raw.githubusercontent.com/djaskowiak/data/master/chart-data-def.png)

-  The look and feel (bar-spacing, colors, grid, width and height, padding etc.) and the chart-typ can be defined under "Minichart"
+  The look and feel (bar-spacing, colors, grid, width and height, padding etc.) and the chart-typ can be defined under "Mini-Chart"
 ![example 7](https://raw.githubusercontent.com/djaskowiak/data/master/chart-viz-def.png)

   * **Chart-Type:** define the chart-type you want to use
-  * **% Chart Area:** changes the propotion of the chart and the KPI area
+  * **% Chart Area:** changes the proportion  of the chart and the KPI area
   * **Chart-Grid-Line horizontal:** enables the horizontal chart-grid
   * **Chart-Grid-Line vertical:** enables the vertical chart-grid
   * **Measure-Color 1 & 2:** defines the color of the graph
   * **Chart opacity:** changes the opacity of the whole chart-area
-  * **Bar padding:** defines the spacing between the bars
+  * **Bar padding:** defines the spacing between the bar
   * **First & Second bar alignment:** positioning of the corresponding bars
   * **Show Reference-Line:** enables the reference-line
   * **Chart Fullscreen Mode:** sets the chart to fullscreen.
-It'll cover the whole background of the object.
+It'll cover the whole background-area of the object.

 ## **etc**